Learn More

 The tissue that lines your lungs, stomach, heart, and other organs is called mesothelium.
 Mesothelioma, also known as malignant mesothelioma, is cancer of that tissue.
 It usually starts in the lungs, but can also start in the abdomen or other organs.

 Malignant mesothelioma is rare but serious.
-Most people who get it have worked on jobs where they inhaled asbestos particles.
+Most people who get it have worked or lived in places where they inhaled or swallowed asbestos particles.
 After being exposed to asbestos, it usually takes a long time for the disease to form.

 Symptoms include: